Sticker and kiss-cut tooling

 Where this die fits

-Adhesive type, paper or PP/PET face stock, liner thickness and shape geometry decide the blade height.
+Adhesive type, paper or PP/PET face stock, liner thickness and shape geometry decide the rule height.
 Soft rounded labels and sharp logo points need different pressure behavior.

 What we check before production